supabase-community/postgres_lsp/README.md

 A Language Server for Postgres.
 Not SQL with flavors, just Postgres.

-## Status
+> [!WARNING]

-🚧 This is in active development and is only ready for collaborators.
+> This is in active development and is only ready for collaborators.
+But we are getting there!
 You can find the current roadmap and opportunities to contribute in https://github.com/supabase-community/postgres_lsp/issues/136.

 ## Features